Julian22222/PRACTICE/Docker/README_Docker.md

 FROM node //<--we take node image, name of the Image that we want to use for our environment.
 We tell that our Image is based on Node JS.
 When Docker will read this line, Docker we check if we have installed this image localy and if we don't have this Image locally -> Docker will download it from Docker Hub.

 //working Directory where we keep our application.
-WORKDIR /app <-- means in folder /app , we have our application, where we have all our folders and files
+WORKDIR /app <-- means in folder /app , we have our application, where we have all our folders and files in the container
+//# Set the working directory in the container
-WORKDIR /app   ///identify Root directory/ working directory is -> /app (it is file app.js), app.js file already exist in the project, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code.listen code
+WORKDIR /app   ///identify Root directory/ working directory is -> /app (it is file app.js), app.js file already exist in the project, if not existing -> it will create app folder in the container, where we have all request methods (GET, POST, DELETE, PUT) and app.listen code.listen code

 COPY package.json .  //<-- we copy package.json to work directory or to our folder --> app, where we keep all application.
 //or